redox-os/book/src/porting-applications.md

 The `sed -i '1 i\#!/usr/bin/env python3' "${COOKBOOK_STAGE}"/usr/bin/script-name` command will add the shebang on the beginning of your script.

-The `python3` is the script interpreter in this case, use `bash` or `lua` or whatever interpreter is appropriate for your case..
+The `python3` is the script interpreter in this case, use `bash` or `lua` or whatever interpreter is appropriate for your case.

-There are many combinations for these script templates, you can download scripts without the `[source]` section, make customized installations, etc.
+There are many combinations for these script examples: you can download scripts without the `[source]` section, make customized installations, etc.

 ### Dynamically Linked Programs

-The `DYNAMIC_INIT` acts as a marker that indicates the package can be dynamically linked.
+The `DYNAMIC_INIT` acts as a marker that indicates the recipe can be dynamically linked.
 It automatically sets `LDFLAGS` and `RUSTFLAGS` based on the preferred linkage.
 See the environment variables section under configuration settings for more information.

-In most cases, if you want to use dynamic linking for a package, just prepend `DYNAMIC_INIT` in the recipe script.
-Depending on the package, this *should* suffice.
+In most cases if you want to use dynamic linking for a recipe just prepend `DYNAMIC_INIT` in the recipe script.
+Depending on the recipe, this *should* suffice.
 However, sometimes you *may* need to regenerate the GNU Autotools configuration, which you can do by invoking the `autotools_recursive_regenerate` helper function after `DYNAMIC_INIT` (See the examples below).
 This is to make sure the build